 Destruction of Seagate Personal Information.
 If Supplier disposes of any paper, electronic or other record containing Seagate Personal Information, Supplier will do so by taking all reasonable steps (based on the sensitivity of the Seagate Personal Information) to destroy Seagate Personal Information by: (a) shredding; (b) permanently erasing and deleting; (c) degaussing; or (d) otherwise modifying the Seagate Personal Information in such records to make it unreadable, unreconstructable and indecipherable.
 If Supplier decommissions or otherwise retires a hard drive that contains a copy of Seagate Personal Information then Supplier shall securely shred or destroy the drive rendering the Seagate Personal Information unreadable and destroyed in accordance with NIST 800-88, revision 1.
 Supplier shall certify in writing that the drive has been shredded or destroyed and that that the Seagate Personal Information cannot be read, retrieved, or otherwise reconstructed.

 Notice of Any Retention.
-If Supplier has a legal obligation to retain Seagate Personal Information beyond the period otherwise permitted by this DPA, Supplier shall notify Seagate in writing of its obligation, and shall return or destroy the Seagate Personal Information as soon as possible after the legally-required retention period ends.
+If Supplier has a legal obligation to retain Seagate Personal Information beyond the period otherwise permitted by this DPA, Supplier shall notify Seagate in writing of its obligation, shall not further Process the Seagate Personal Information beyond retaining such information to fulfill Supplier’s legal obligation, and shall return or destroy the Seagate Personal Information as soon as possible after the legally-required retention period ends.
 This DPA will remain in effect until Supplier has ceased to have custody or control of or access to any Seagate Personal Information.

 Documentation.
 Supplier shall document its retention and disposal of Seagate Personal Information pursuant to this DPA.
 Upon Seagate’s request, Supplier shall provide documentation of retention and a written certification that Seagate Personal Information has been securely destroyed in accordance with this DPA.